 We are glad you are here and we extend a cordial welcome as you worship with us.
-Here is a brief introduction to our church and its ways, here is a list of service times.
+Before we give you a brief introduction to our church and its ways, here is a list of service times.
 Come and join us!

 The Place of Worship